exploreomni/omni-agentic-chat-demo/README.md

 Hosted for free on [Render](https://render.com) as a web service, deployed straight from GitHub.

+## Try it

+**https://omni-agentic-chat-demo.onrender.com/** — password `omni-agent123!` (demo only).

+It runs against the Omni playground instance.
+Ask a breakdown question ("revenue by week last quarter") to get a chart; scalar questions ("total revenue last quarter") return text only by design.
+If it has been idle the first load takes ~1 minute to wake.

 ## Deploy (one-time setup, ~5 minutes)

 1. Push this repo to GitHub.